Compute Infrastructure for ML Workloads

 nvidia-smi mig -cgi 19,19,19 -C # create 3 MIG slices

 The same picture exists for AMD, with different names: rocm-smi, rocminfo, and /sys/class/kfd/ instead of the NVIDIA equivalents.
-For Apple Silicon there is no separate driver layer in this sense — the GPU shares unified memory with the CPU and is reached through Metal, which sits closer to a framework than a driver.
+For Apple Silicon there is no separate driver layer in this sense — the GPU shares unified memory with the CPU and is reached through Metal (Apple’s low-level graphics and compute API), which sits closer to a framework than a driver since CPU and GPU are on the same die.

 A Windows remark: same concepts, different surfaces.
 Device Manager and pnputil replace lspci.
 The Event Viewer replaces dmesg. nvidia-smi works identically.
 WSL2 gives a full Linux userspace with GPU passthrough, which is what most people end up using.
 The rest of this post stays on Linux because that is where production ML lives.